CNY angbao guide 2024

 Almost all parents help to collect their children’s money until they’ve grown to be more financially independent.
 To be financially savvy, just remember to put the angbao money into a savings account instead of a piggy bank to avoid missing out on potential interest earned.

-6. During this pandemic, how can I help if my parents are financially-strapped?
+6. During this recession, how can I help if my parents are financially-strapped?

 “Can I give angbaos on behalf of my parents?” asked a peer of mine.
-Given the pandemic, it’s not atypical for some of our close family members to be financially-strapped.
+Given inflation and the increase in GST, it’s not atypical for some of our close family members to be financially-strapped.
 Angbao–giving does create a dent in our bank accounts at the end of the day, which might be extra-disconcerting in the current economic climate.

 But if you have the means to help out, one solution is to give folks you know are struggling a “larger” angbao to tide them through the season.